QuantEcon/lecture-python-intro/lectures/eigen_II.md

 print(f"The corresponding left eigenvectors are: \n {w[:,0]} and {-w[:,1]}\n")
 ```

-We can use `scipy.linalg.eig` with argument `left=True` to find left eigenvectors directly
+We can also use `scipy.linalg.eig` with argument `left=True` to find left eigenvectors directly

 ```{code-cell} ipython3
 eigenvals, ε, e = sp.linalg.eig(A, left=True)